iotcubedev/mozjs/js/src/doc/Debugger/Debugger.Object.md

 <code>forceLexicalInitializationByName(<i>binding</i>)</code>
 :  If <i>binding</i> is in an uninitialized state initialize it to undefined and return true, otherwise do nothing and return false.

+`setInstrumentation(callback, kinds)`
+:   If the referent is a global object, this specifies how instrumentation
+    should be installed on scripts created in the future in this global's realm.
+    If the referent is not a global object, throw a `TypeError`.
+If the global already has instrumentation specified, throw an `Error`. `callback` is a `Debugger.Object` wrapping the callback to invoke, and `kinds` is an array of strings specifying the kinds of operations at which the callback should be invoked.
+Instrumentation is initially inactive, and can be activated via `DebuggerObject.setInstrumentationActive`.
+When instrumentation is active
+    and an operation described by one of the instrumentation kinds executes, the callback is invoked with at least three arguments: the string kind of operation executing, the ID for the script specified by `Debugger.Script.setInstrumentationId`, and the bytecode offset
+    of the script location following the instrumentation.
+More call arguments are possible for some instrumentation kinds.
+If an instrumented script is invoked without having `setInstrumentationId` called on it, it will throw an `Error`.
+The possible instrumentation kinds and any extra arguments are as
+    follows:
+      * `main`: The main entry point of a script.
+      * `entry`: Points other than the main entry point where a frame for the script might begin executing when it was not previously on the stack.
+        Only applies to generator/async scripts.
+      * `exit`: Points at which a script's frame will be popped or suspended.
+      * `breakpoint`: Breakpoint sites in a script.
+      * `getProperty`: Property read operations, including `x.f` and destructuring operations.
+The callback will be additionally invoked with the object and property name.
+      * `setProperty`: Property write operations.
+The callback will be additionally invoked with the object, property name, and rhs.
+      * `getElement`: Element read operations.
+The callback will be additionally invoked with the object and element value.
+      * `setElement`: Element write operations.
+The callback will be additionally invoked with the object, element value, and rhs.

+`setInstrumentationActive(active)`
+:   If the referent is a global object, set whether instrumentation is active
+    in the global's realm.
+The instrumentation callback is only invoked when instrumentation is active, and code will run faster when instrumentation is inactive.
+If the referent is not a global object, throw a `TypeError`.
+    If the referent has not had instrumentation installed, throw an `Error`.